-Whether you’re a freelancer looking to grow a business or a current small business owner looking for legal protection, there are several different types of business structures to help you achieve your professional goals.
+Whether you’re a freelancer looking to grow a business or a current small business owner looking for legal protection, there are several types of business structures to help you achieve your professional goals.

 If you’re currently the sole owner of a business, there are two specific types of entities to look closely at: single-member LLCs and multi-member LLCs.